mststats/MOSAIC/README.txt

 #######  EXAMPLES  ###############################################################################################
-The "example_data" folder contains example data for chromosomes 18 to 22 and a real-data example run of mosaic can be done using:
+The "extdata" folder contains example data for chromosomes 18 to 22 and a real-data example run of mosaic can be done using:
-$ Rscript mosaic.R Moroccan example_data/ -a 2 -n 2 -c 18:22
+$ Rscript mosaic.R Moroccan extdata/ -a 2 -n 2 -c 18:22
+Note that the extdata folder is in MOSAIC/inst/ in the source code but at installation-library/MOSAIC/ after installation of MOSAIC where installation-library is the location on your system where you have installed MOSAIC.
-or in an interactive R session:
+Alternatively, in an interactive R session you can use:
-> mosaic.result=run_mosaic("Moroccan","example_data/",18:22,2,2)
+> fpath=system.file("extdata", package="MOSAIC")
+> mosaic.result=run_mosaic("Moroccan", fpath, 18:22, 2, 2)

 User defined simulations can also be provided by specifying a vector of populations:
-$ Rscript mosaic.R simulated example_data/ -c 18:22 -n 3 -p "English Mandenka"
+$ Rscript mosaic.R simulated extdata/ -c 18:22 -n 3 -p "English Mandenka"
 or equivalently in an interactive R session:
-> mosaic.result=run_mosaic("simulated","example_data/",18:22,2,2,c("English","Mandenka"))
+> fpath=system.file("extdata", package="MOSAIC")
+> mosaic.result=run_mosaic("simulated", fpath, 18:22, 2, 2, c("English","Mandenka"))
 Note that additional groups will be used as the donor panels but can also be specified manually as follows:
-> mosaic.result=run_mosaic("simulated","example_data/",18:22,2,2,c("English","Mandenka", "French", "Yoruba"))
+> mosaic.result=run_mosaic("simulated", fpath, 18:22, 2, 2, c("English","Mandenka", "French", "Yoruba"))

 ##### OUTPUTS ####################################################################################################
-A folder called MOSAIC_RESULTS is required to hold log-files (foo.out) and results (foo.RData).
+A folder called MOSAIC_RESULTS storing log-files (foo.out) and results (foo.RData).
+This also stores the PDF plots created by MOSAIC.
-A folder called MOSAIC_PLOTS is required to hold the plots created by default by a MOSAIC run.
-A folder called FREQS is required to hold the frequencies used to compute Fst statistics if required.
+A folder called FREQS within the results folder containing the frequencies used to compute Fst statistics if required.
 ##################################################################################################################

 The main work is multiple rounds of EM->phase->thin where: